MakeSchool-Tutorials/Voicey-Rails-iOS-Tutorial/P01-Introduction-to-Rails/content.md

 ## Background

 Ruby is the language for writing Rails applications.
-It has been around since 1985 and has developed an enourmous community of developers and enthusiats.
+It has been around since 1985 and has developed an enormous community of developers and enthusiasts.
 Ruby focuses on developer productivity making the language easy and pleasant to write.

 > A dynamic, open source programming language with a focus on simplicity and productivity.
 It has an elegant syntax that is natural to read and easy to write.